Restoring Trust, One Drop at a Time: Jackson, Mississippi’s Water Turnaround

 After years of crisis, Jackson’s water system is undergoing a powerful recovery driven by long-term commitment and community-centered action.

 For years, Jackson, Mississippi, faced a growing water crisis.
-Aging infrastructure, chronic underinvestment, and environmental injustice left the city’s nearly 180,000 residents vulnerable to frequent boil-water notices, low pressure and unsafe drinking water.
+Aging infrastructure and chronic underinvestment left the city’s nearly 180,000 residents vulnerable to frequent boil-water notices, low pressure and unsafe drinking water.

 The crisis reached a breaking point in August 2022, when catastrophic failures at the O.B.
 Curtis Water Treatment Plant left much of the city without running water for days.
 In response, the federal government intervened, appointing a third-party manager to oversee the system’s recovery.
 That’s when JXN Water was formed—and Jacobs stepped in.